mustafamukadam/frontendculture/DSA/DSANotes.md

   - Data Structure
   - Pattern (educative)
 - Use only 2 platforms to track problems/progress to keep it simple and easy: 'Leetcode' and 'vscode'
-- Save and memorize javascript tips/code/string methods etc. etc. that are handy for solving problems
+- Save and memorize javascript tips/code/string methods etc. that are handy for solving problems
 - Keep taking notes about what a problem is teaching you.
 Keep revisiting them.
 Spaced repitition helps in committing things to memory.

 # More